antoniopelusi/File-Splitter/README.md

 - Split by size
 - Compress files using .zip format
 - Encrypt files using Advanced Encryption Standard (AES) 128 bit (***16-digit password to encrypt***)
+- Place multiple files in a queue before processing them

 **temporary files are automatically deleted**